PauloBernardo90/PauloBernardo90/README.md

 - 👋 Hi, I’m @PauloBernardo90
 - 👀 I’m interested in cybersecurity, artificial intelligence and machine learning
-- 🌱 I’m currently learning python and DevSecOps
-- 💞️ I’m looking to collaborate on cybersecurity researches
 - 📫 How to reach me https://www.linkedin.com/in/paulo-bernardo-dos-santos-melo-4b13a7202/

 <!---